 Many plants have a high degree of natural drought resistance, most easily identified by physical features such as a waxy cuticle (thick leathery leaves), a reduced number of leaf pores (stomata) succulent leaves, or none at all.

-Drought resistant species can be employed to facilitate restoration agriculture techniques which include: re-vegetation using specific plant assemblages, keyline design and rotational and zonal grazing strategies.
-These approaches applied to an area of land, can act to restore it to a state where it can be agriculturally productive and maintain the resilience, stability and diversity of a natural ecosystem again.
+Drought resistant species can be employed to facilitate restorative agriculture techniques which include: re-vegetation using specific plant assemblages and rotational and zonal grazing strategies.
+This can help restore land to a state where it can be agriculturally productive and maintain the resilience, stability and diversity of a natural ecosystem.

 Perennial food-producing plants and trees with drought resistant properties are increasingly used to increase community resilence and sustainability in affected areas.
 Working with natural ecosystems creates greater diversity of food crops, compared to more industrial approaches (such as greenhouses, irrigation and chemical fertilisation) which can have long-term negative effects and much higher water consumption.